-While at UCLA, Dr. Wen received a T32 Training Grant to perform bench research investigating the role of transcription factor CREB in innate immune function using a murine model for AML.
+While at UCLA, Dr. Wen received a T32 Training Grant to perform research investigating the role of transcription factor CREB in innate immune function using a murine model for AML.
 At NYU, his research projects included analyzing transfusion practices in the PICU, quality improvement projects targeting patients at high risk for unplanned extubation, and an ongoing project to explore the utility of NIRS as an early predictor of seizure activity.
-Dr. Wen is an Associate Editor for Journal of Pediatric Intensive Care and reviews abstracts for PAS, SCCM, and AMIA.
+Dr. Wen is an Associate Editor for Journal of Pediatric Intensive Care and has reviewed abstracts for PAS, SCCM, and AMIA.
 His educational efforts include teaching Pediatric Fundamental Critical Care Support (PFCCS) courses, helping develop a Pediatric Residency Simulation course curriculum, and helping develop a Point-of-Care Ultrasound course for critical care advanced practice providers.

 Clinical Associate Professor, Pediatrics - Critical Care

 Board Certification: American Board of Pediatrics, Pediatric Critical Care Medicine (2014)